Mexico Soccer Quiz

 Expect the full spread.
 There are the two home World Cups — 1970 and 1986 — when Mexico twice reached the quarter-finals, still their high-water mark, and when the Estadio Azteca became the only stadium to stage two World Cup finals; it hosts the 2026 opener to make it three.
 There's Javier 'Chicharito' Hernández, the all-time leading scorer with 52 international goals, and Andrés Guardado, the record cap-holder with more than 180 appearances before retiring from international duty in 2024.
 There are the icons — Hugo Sánchez, Rafael Márquez, Cuauhtémoc Blanco, Jared Borgetti — and Guillermo Ochoa, who in 2026 became the first goalkeeper named to six World Cup squads.
 And there's the present: AC Milan striker Santiago Giménez, captain Edson Álvarez and the veteran Raúl Jiménez leading El Tri into a home tournament with everything to prove.

 Every question comes with a short, explained answer, so you finish the round knowing not just the result but the story behind it — why Blanco's goal mattered, how Peralta's minute-one strike set the tone, what the 'quinto partido' really means.
 Play the sample set below free in your browser, no sign-up and nothing to install: just tap in and see how deep your Mexico knowledge runs.
-When you want more — 4,000+ questions spanning World Cups, the Gold Cup, Liga MX and the global game, plus a daily football word game and multiplayer matches against friends — it's all in the Ball IQ app.
+When you want more — thousands of questions spanning World Cups, the Gold Cup, Liga MX and the global game, plus a daily football word game and multiplayer matches against friends — it's all in the Ball IQ app.
 Whether you grew up on El Tri or you're brushing up before 2026, there's a question here that will catch you out.